-A wedding planner, can not only help you in planning a wedding, but can also be someone who will be there for you when you need them most; in other words, you have someone who knows all the tricks.
-A good wedding planner will help you with finding a suitable venue, advice on a menu, get decorations you always dreamed about, get wedding insurance, and much more.
+A wedding planner can not only help you in planning a wedding but can also be someone who will be there for you when you need them most; in other words, you have someone who knows all the tricks.
+A good wedding planner will help you find a suitable venue, advice on a menu, get decorations you always dreamed about, get wedding insurance, and much more.

 If you still opt to do most of the leg work, you can work with a wedding consultant to get you started with the framework and provide insights on what you currently finished putting together.
-An insight of an experienced planner or consultant, will help you navigate around the “blind spots” that you probably didn’t even know were there.
+An experienced planner or consultant’s insight will help you navigate around the “blind spots” that you probably didn’t even know were there.

 This does not have to be super elaborate.
 But it is important to document ideas that come through your mind.

 If you’ve booked vendor meetings and site visits, document that initial phone call and create questions around it, so when you get to the meetings, you will not forget anything.
 Even small actions you take, document them.
 This will create a better flow, and you have something to go back to when checking your progress.

 You can also download our complimentary wedding planning binder here to help you get started!

 2 things here and this will definitely be up for discussion (which is absolutely fair!).

 1, either you allocate budget right away and stick to it, which is the most common (and absolutely right!) approach, and find the right vendors that fit your budget.